 This book won Mom’s Choice Award and Young Voices Foundation Award.
-It’s heartbreaking dedication is to “In the memory of Tommy, who took his life at the age of twelve years, two months, and ten days.”
+Its heartbreaking dedication is to “In the memory of Tommy, who took his life at the age of twelve years, two months, and ten days.”
 Sandra McLeod Humphrey has created a fictitious elementary school with a cast of characters who face a quandary of uncomfortable and downright cruel situations.
 After each short scenario, questions are posed to the reader: “What do you think s/he should do?
 Why?
 How does [the character] feel?”
 It’s a clever way to pull in the reader into different points of view including bully, victim, bystander, and pawn.
 This is must-read material for any elementary school age student starting from grades 3 but DEFINITELY before entering middle school. [chapter book, ages 8-14]

 10. Horace and Morris but Mostly Dolores by James Howe

-Horance, Morris and Dolores are best friends who love adventuring until one day, they have to be seperated into a boys only and girls only clubhouses.
+Horance, Morris, and Dolores are best friends who love adventuring until one day, they have to be separated into a boys only and girls only clubhouses.
 This is no fun at all, so one day Dolores takes a stand.
 They form a new inclusive clubhouse for boys and girls and are joined by new friends Chloris and Boris.
 A fun book that is my 5-year-old son’s favorite about inclusion. [picture book, ages 4-8]